An Efficient Framework for Balancing Submodularity and Cost: Algorithm for the Matroid-constrained Problem

-In this section, we extend the {\costscaledgreedy} algorithm from Section~\ref{sec:alg-cardinality} and its analysis to the more general setting of a matroid constraint, i.e., the {\matroidconstrained} problem $\max_{Q \in \mathcal{I}} f(Q)-c(Q)$ where $\mathcal{I}$ is the collection of independent sets in a matroid $\mathcal{M} = (V, \mathcal{I})$.
+In this section, we extend the {\costscaledgreedy} algorithm from Section~\ref{sec:alg-cardinality} to the more general setting of a matroid constraint, i.e., the {\matroidconstrained} problem $\max_{Q \in \mathcal{I}} f(Q)-c(Q)$ where $\mathcal{I}$ is the collection of independent sets in a matroid $\mathcal{M} = (V, \mathcal{I})$.
 As before, the algorithm is the standard Greedy algorithm applied to the scaled objective $\tilde{g}(Q) = f(Q) - 2c(Q)$.
 We refer to this algorithm as {\matroidcostscaledgreedy} (Matroid Cost Scaled Greedy) and present its outline in Algorithm \ref{algo:matroid}.

 \spara{Running time.} The worst-case running time of {\matroidcostscaledgreedy} is $O(nk)$ evaluations of the functions $\cov$ and $\cost$ and $O(nk)$ matroid feasibility checks, where $n = |V|$ and $k$ is the rank of the matroid (the size of the largest independent set).
 The lazy evaluation technique that we described in Section~\ref{sec:alg-cardinality} can be used to speed up the matroid algorithm as well.
-We refer to the implementation of the algorithm with lazy evaluations as {\matroidcostscaledlazygreedy}.